docker/docs/content/guides/admin-set-up/finalize-plans-and-setup.md

 Existing users may be running outdated or unsupported versions of Docker Desktop.
 It is highly recommended all users update to a supported version.
 Docker Desktop versions released within the past 6 months from the latest release are supported.

-We recommend using a MDM solution to manage the version of Docker Desktop for users.
+It's recommended that you use us a MDM solution to manage the version of Docker Desktop for users.
 Users may also get Docker Desktop directly from Docker or through a company software portal.